picosh/docs/posts/faq.md

 # Are there any bandwidth limitations?

-Currently we get 10TB egress per month through our cloud provider.
-We are nowhere near that number today (~60GB/mo).
+Currently we are not hitting our free egress limit per month through our cloud provider.
+As of **9/2024** we are at around 500GB.

 So until we reach 10TB per month, there are no bandwidth limitations.